 Hello, welcome to my blog.
-I’m Juliet, a polar bear in human form.
+I’m Julie, a polar bear in human form.

 I’m a travel blogger, tentative YouTuber, adventurer, paddler, language fan, Girlguiding volunteer and professional researcher.
 I spend a lot of time in the frozen north, mostly in Iceland but also in Norway and Finland.
 I love Iceland in all its seasons – I love the snow and the Northern Lights in the winter and I love that I can drive and camp around the country in my tiny yellow tent, stopping off at volcanoes and hot springs in the summer.
 I usually travel solo and my adventures have ranged from jumping off mountains to kayaking frozen lagoons, although I’m not averse to something a bit calmer, like a city break or a glamping weekend (as long as I have a hot tub.
 I love a hot tub).

 By day I’m a researcher and analyst, dealing in 51 specific countries I’ve never actually been to.
 Yes, I have a full-time job.
 I travel on my salary and my annual leave allowance.
 I work from home permanently now.
 My job has been remote since 2017 anyway but now I have my own home office in the old spare room instead of working from a coworking space or from my desk at my previous job.
 I don’t have an official title, my boss isn’t really into formalities like that but he’s sometimes introduced me to new people as “heads up the research section”.
-That mostly means I am the research section but I occasionally have a person with me for a couple of months to help.
+That mostly means I am the research section but at the beginning of 2024, we acquired a second researcher so now I’m a manager!
 We’re a small company.

-By night I’m a Brownie leader, a Ranger leader and a leadership mentor.
-I love getting to fill our programme up with exciting and adventurous activities and introducing my girls to everything from archery to kayaking.
+By night I’m a Brownie leader, a Ranger leader, a leadership mentor, an archery instructor, a fencing coach and a paddlesport assistant.
+I love getting to fill our programme up with exciting and adventurous activities and introducing my girls to everything from shooting to kayaking.
 I genuinely think the world would be a better place if more people did some volunteering and I particularly recommend Girlguiding because you can make so much difference to girls and young women and also personally because I’ve got so much out of it myself.

 A few extracts from my travel & adventure CV: